National Polytechnic Institute of Toulouse

-Toulouse Institute of Technology (also called National Polytechnic Institute of Toulouse or INPT) is a French university cluster based in Toulouse, France, part of University of Toulouse.
+National Polytechnic Institute of Toulouse (Institut national polytechnique de Toulouse, [ɛ̃stity nɑsjɔnal pɔlitɛknik də tuluz]; abbr.
+Toulouse INP) is a French university cluster based in Toulouse, France, part of the University of Toulouse.
 It was founded in 1969.
 The institute is composed of seven schools (six engineering schools and one school of veterinary medicine) and 17 research laboratories.
 The institute delivers master's degrees and Ph.D.
 It is a member of Institut au service du spatial, de ses applications et technologies.

 Composition

 The seven schools of the institute are: